hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step2-create.md

 A container image is just a tar of file.
-Fully it containers a tar of tars with some metadata.
+Fully, it is a tar of tars with some metadata.
 Therefore, an empty image can be created using the tar command below.

 `tar cv --files-from /dev/null | docker import - empty`{{execute}}